I’ve Just Found I Have the APOE4 Gene… What does this mean?

 Insulin resistance is one of the strongest drivers of cognitive decline.

-Your brain is highly energy-dependent, and when glucose metabolism becomes impaired, the brain struggles.
+The brain is highly energy-dependent and when glucose metabolism becomes impaired, the brain struggles.

 2. Inflammation & Immune Activation